 Another major factor in the loan application review process is your income.
 Having good credit is important, but so is your ability to repay the loan.
 For this reason, the lender will consider your income to determine how much you can afford to pay each month without being overextended.
 The monthly payment amount, coupled with the interest rate, ultimately determines the loan amount and repayment period.

 Creditworthiness is one of the primary factors used by the lender when deciding whether or not to approve your application and at what interest rate and terms to offer you.

 So, it’s a good idea to check your credit to see where you stand so you won’t be caught off-guard if the lender finds negative information you had no knowledge of.

 When reviewing your report, look for inaccurate or untimely information and file disputes promptly.
 For negative information that is correct, devise a plan of action to remedy it before applying.

 But if you can’t afford to wait, be prepared to receive a higher interest rate.
 Otherwise, it may be worthwhile to work towards a higher score so you can pay less in interest over the life of the loan.

 2. Evaluate lenders

 Not all lenders are created equal.
 They come in all shapes and sizes, have different qualification criteria, and offer loan products with varying repayment terms and interest rates.
-Also, keep in mind that all lenders aren’t what they appear to be, and there are tons of scammers lingering around waiting on cash-strapped consumer to fall victim to their deceptive schemes.
+Also, keep in mind that all lenders aren’t what they appear to be, and there are tons of scammers lingering around waiting on cash-strapped consumers to fall victim to their deceptive schemes.

-So, you’ll have to do your due diligence to confirm you’re dealing with a reputable company.
+You’ll have to do your due diligence to confirm you’re dealing with a reputable company.
 A few things to be on the lookout for: